rhythm academy

 Rhythm Academy will share audition or participation opportunities with our students as they arise.

-Exams are not a mandatory part of the Rhythm Academy Music Programme, but we recognise the importance of achievement!
-Grades are offered in Music Theory, Piano and Singing.
+Music exams are not a mandatory part of the Rhythm Academy Music Programme, but we recognise the importance of achievement!
+Grades are offered in Piano Performance and Music Theory.

 Please contact us if you cannot find an answer to your question.